rkitover/android-tablet-setup-guide/README.md

 This will disable the Samsung keyboards allowing External Keyboard Helper Pro to work, as well as the incredibly annoying game optimizer extension.

+You will need to install your favorite touch keyboard to replace the Samsung touch keyboard, such as Swiftkey.

 ##### Other Vendor Tablets

 You will have to do some experimentation to determine which vendor software to disable.
 Disabling some apps can break parts of the system, like sections of Settings, and it may be better to turn them off by other means, using a Settings configuration, turning off the notifications, etc..